amattu2/basic-dashboard/README.md

-# dashboard
+# Introduction
-A simple dashboard design.
-As internal projects or pages are replaced, I try to post them to Github for public use.
-This is a simple dashboard design pulled from an internal project.

-Use it as you wish.
+This is a simple user dashboard design with a activity feed and a template element to create more functionality.

-# preview
+# Previews
 ![preview image](https://github.com/amattu2/dashboard/blob/master/demo-1.png?raw=true)